KaiserWilhelm23/pycon/README.md

 ## How to Use

-1. Click on the "Import Icon" button to select and import a PNG icon.
+1. Click on the "Import PNG" button to select and import a PNG icon.
-2. Set the desired size for the icon using the "Icon Size" input field.
-3. Preview the imported icon in the viewing area.
+2. Preview the imported icon in the viewing area.
-4. Click the "Convert" button to convert the PNG icon to ICO format.
+3. Click the "Convert" button to convert the PNG icon to ICO format.
-5. Save the converted ICO file to your desired location.
+4. Save the converted ICO file to your desired location.

 ## Installation